GiuseppeAlreadyTaken/PWine/README.md

 ## How to build & compile

-You can download the exe from [here](https://hackvshack.net/threads/assault-cube-trainer.2330/#post-11070) or build it by yourself.
-Using the following command:
+You can download the exe from [here](https://hackvshack.net/threads/assault-cube-trainer.2330/#post-11070) or build it by yourself using the following command:
 ```sh
 > git clone https://github.com/Giuseppe1337/PWine
 ```